The term Israel means “to struggle with God” (Yisra-El). Israel is…

 A key challenge to Jewish identity is often, oddly enough, other Jews.
 For example, hearing someone say, “Christina isn’t a Jewish name” or “Mexicans can be Jews?” or “was your family hurt when you married a non-Jew?”
 There are also the questions of who is and who is not a Jew by virtue of halacha (Jewish law) or of Jewish continuity — whether you are helping further the Jewish peoplehood into the future in a way deemed proper by someone else.

-It is important to remember that even if people are rude, and often this is only by accident, that being part of community is Judaism.
 Take a look at this sheet on Sefaria and see what resonates with you and what does not.

-Israel-Palestine: The Ask Project
+The Ask Project

 Want to know what Israelis and Palestinians really think?
 Ask.